Grzeho1/SteamCollectionDownloader/README.md

 - 1️ Double-click **`SteamCollectionDownloader.exe`**
 - 2️ Insert the collection URL (e.g. `https://steamcommunity.com/sharedfiles/filedetails/?id=123456789`)
 - 3️ Choose login mode:
-  - **Anonymous** — works for workshop items of free-to-play games
+  - **Anonymous**-works for workshop items of free-to-play games
-  - **My Steam account** — required for workshop items of paid games you own.
+  - **My Steam account**- required for workshop items of paid games you own.
 Enter username + password.
 On the first login a dialog will ask for your **Steam Guard code** (sent to your email or from the mobile authenticator app).
 Subsequent runs reuse the cached session and won't ask again.
 - 4️ Click **Start** to download all items in the collection

 > [!NOTE]